Yeeyao/cs61a/week1.md

 - A function definition includes documentation describing the funtion, called docstring, which must be indented with the function body.
 Triple quoted.

-- call help with the name of a function as anargument, you see its docstring
+- call help with the name of a function as an argument, you see its docstring

 ```python
 """Compute the pressure in pascals aof an ideal gas."""